-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena searches through historical newspaper archives and finds old menus—and shows how these provide social history that helps us better understand our ancestors’ times.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena searches through historical newspaper archives and finds old menus—and shows how these provide social history that helps us better understand our ancestors’ times.

 When was the last time you ate out?
 How often did you eat out as a child?
 While for some of us eating in a restaurant was a rare treat growing up because of where we lived or finances, eating out in today’s world is a more common occurrence.
 For modern families whose time is overscheduled, sitting down to a meal that mom prepared (with love) can seem like something out of the 1950s.
 Increasingly we are relying on restaurants to help with our cooking chores.
 Although it can seem like going out to eat is more of a recent phenomenon, the truth is that our ancestors, depending on circumstance, may have enjoyed a meal out once in a while.